APiercey/RygelDB/readme.md

 - [x] Setup Dependency-Injection strcture for the application and tests
 - [x] Move away from writing entire store to a file on every change to a "ledger" based persistence.
 - [ ] Document project architecture and implementation.
-- [ ] Move project structure to the [Standard Go-Lang Layout](https://github.com/golang-standards/project-layout)
+- [ ] Possible move project structure to the [Standard Go-Lang Layout](https://github.com/golang-standards/project-layout) if it grows too much
 - [ ] Add Snapshotting to Persistence Ledgers.
 - [ ] Add Indices/quick key lookups for nested data structures.
+- [ ] Allow SocketServer to be configurable (e.g. change port binding)

 ---